sijnstra/agon-docs/docs/vdp/VDP-Variables.md

 The Console8 VDP 2.12.0 release has added many new variables that expose the state of the VDP, and allow for changes to be made to that state.
 It is also now possible to use VDP variables in buffered commands.
 This allows for conditional commands to be used to check against a variable, and the contents of a variable to be read into a buffer.

+Further extensions to the VDP variables system were made in VDP 2.15.0, exposing more information, and functionality related to [VDP events](./Buffered-Commands-API.md#command-80).

 ## Variable APIs

 There are just two API calls to directly work with VDP variables, one to set a variable, and another to clear it.
 As of VDP 2.12.0 the buffered command API also allows for the reading of variables into a buffer, and for conditional commands to be used to perform their checks against a variable.

-The commands to set and clear variables are documented in the [system commands](./System-Commands.md) documentation.
+The commands to set and clear variables are documented in the [system commands](./System-Commands.md#vdp-var-set) documentation.
 Briefly they are:

 * `VDU 23, 0, &F8, variableId; value;`: Set a VDP Variable
 * `VDU 23, 0, &F9, variableId;`: Clear a VDP Variable